colinzhu/vertx-db-task-queue/README.md

 ## Main APIs
 - `Task<T>` - Represents a task to be processed by a processor `Function<Task<T>, Future<?>>`
-- `TaskPoller<T>` - Poller to poll tasks from DB and invoke a task processor
+- `TaskPollerVerticle<T>` - The verticle which wraps a TaskPoller to poll tasks from DB and invoke a task processor
+- `TaskProcessorVerticle<T>` - The verticle which wraps a task processor to process a task
 - `PollConfig<T>` - A simple class to store the poller config
 - `TaskQueueService` - Service to
   1. enqueue - put task into queue